ctcl-bregis/ctclsite-content/pages/projects/mc/mediacow.md

 ### MediaCow (2018-2019)
 In late 2018, with my near-zero knowledge of electronics, I started to work on the original MediaCow.
 I first used small boards held together with screws in a rectangle shape and then put a transparent polycarbonate sheet over the screen.

 By 2019, attempts to put the Raspberry Pi 2 Model B into the case along with a USB battery pack, LCD and the LCD controller failed.
 I later substituted the Raspberry Pi for an Amazon FireTV stick which somehow worked and I was able to use the device for short periods of time without being plugged in.
-There was no audio so I had to use bluetooth for sound.
+There was no audio so I had to use Bluetooth for sound.
 I was able to watch the Castlevania anime series on it during this time.
 For myself in 2019, this was an amazing feat.

 ### MediaCow Touch "Nashville" (2020)
 MediaCow Touch, later referred to as MediaCow Touch 1, is a project I started planning in October 2020.
 By this time, I had a somewhat better understanding of electronics and software after introducing myself to Linux early that year and my employment at 2nd Life.
 I still did not know nearly anything about circuit design, battery management or CAD so the design did not end up like I envisioned it but it was still somewhat useful.